Optimal Robust Reinsurance with Multiple Insurers: Reinsurance market

 \subsection{Insurers' wealth evolution}

+Given this probabilistic setup, we next describe the individual insurers' losses.
+Insurer-$k$ calculates losses using the probability measure $\P_k$, which summarises their views on the insurable losses.
+We therefore derive a concise representation for their losses under this probability measure.

+As discussed above, they face two sources of loss.
+The first source of loss is the claims stemming from idiosyncratic events that only they face, which arrive according to a Poisson process with constant intensity $\lambda_{k,k}^I$ and claim severity distribution function $F^I_{k, k}(\cdot)$.
+The second source is the claims stemming from the systemic event, shared with all other insurers, and which arrive with constant intensity $\lambda^S_k$ and claim severity distribution function $F^S_{k, k}(\cdot)$.
+Therefore, each insurer's loss process follows a Cram\'{e}r-Lundberg model, where, under their probability measure $\P_k$, claims arrive with intensity $\lambda_k$ and the claim severity distribution function is $F_k$, where

-We suppose that each insurer's loss process follows a Cram\'{e}r-Lundberg model.
-Thus, the claims of insurer-$k$ arrive according to a Poisson process with constant intensity $\lambda_k \in \R_+: = (0, \infty)$ and the claim severity has a cumulative distribution function $F_k(\cdot)$ with support on $\R_+$ and mean $\mu_k \in \R_+$.
-The insurer sets a constant premium rate $p_k^I$; for example the expected value principle with fixed safety loading $\theta_k > 0$, i.e. $p_k^I= (1 + \theta_k)\, \mu_k\, \lambda_k$.
-Each insurer purchases reinsurance on their aggregate claim amount.
+Each insurer sets a constant premium rate $p_k^I$; for example the expected value principle with fixed safety loading.
+Each insurer then purchases reinsurance on their aggregate claim amount.
 The available reinsurance contracts are characterised by a retention function $r$.
-Insurer-$k$ chooses an aspect of the reinsurance contract $a_k \in \A\subseteq \R$, which we refer to as insurers-$k$'s control.
+Insurer-$k$ chooses an aspect of the reinsurance contract $a_k \in \A\subseteq \R$, which we refer to as insurer-$k$'s control.
 The interpretation of $a_k$ and the set of possible controls $\A$ will vary depending on the form of the retention function, as shown in the examples below.
 For a choice of retention function $r$ and insurer-$k$'s control $a_k$, the reinsurer charges a reinsurance premium $p^R$ with safety loading $c_k$.